A hand holding a round shape with an IP location pin above it

 Just having your IP is nowhere near enough information for a bad actor to hack your device.
 But knowing your IP and port number might be enough for hackers to try to compromise your home network.
 If they manage to do so, they might be able to spread malware to your device and take it over.

-Once again, it’s highly unlikely that just having your IP will lead to a hacked device, but the chance is always there.
+But once again, it’s highly unlikely that just having your IP will lead to a hacked device, but the chance is always there.

 Sell your data on the dark web

-Some of that data might be information that helps identify you — name, location, anything gleaned from social media.
+Some of that data might be information that helps identify you — name, location, anything obtained from social media.
 Or it may be packed with other IP addresses and profiles to create a bigger package and sold to anyone from data brokers to hackers and scammers.

 How do people find your IP address?
 9 likely methods